Kike0013/hackathon-danone-mexico/README.md

 ## Stack

-For this small project was used: NextJs 13, GraphQL and Contentful.
+For this small project was used: NextJs 13, Javascript, Tailwind, GraphQL and Contentful.